 This creamy vegan potato soup recipe is easy to make right in your Vitamix or other high-powered blender!
 It’s the BEST dairy-free potato soup we’ve ever eaten – loaded with flavor, a thick creamy texture, and soul-warming from start to end.
-Load it with your favorite toppings like vegan bacon and cheese or sip it out of a mug on a cold winter day!
+Load this simple healthy soup with your favorite toppings like vegetarian bacon and cheese or sip it out of a mug for lunch or dinner on a cold winter day!

 This post contains affiliate links.
 As Amazon Associates, we earn a small commission from qualifying purchases (at no cost to you).
 We are also affiliates of wine.com and may earn a commission if you choose to purchase through our links.
 Click here to read our full policy about affiliate links.
 Thank you for shopping our affiliate links, as it helps us keep the free vegan recipes coming your way!

 I adore a good creamy vegan potato soup.
 T and I both do, actually, and we make it quite frequently.
 Which is why I was kinda surprised to realize we didn’t have a vegan potato soup recipe on the blog!

 All of that changes today.
 This dairy-free potato soup is the 6th recipe in our blender soup series.
 But it’s so much more than just a simple potato soup.
 It’s loaded with extra healthy goodies like red lentils (for a punch of protein) and cashews (for a nice dose of healthy fats).
 You don’t even need to add plant-based milk!

 We make this soup in our Vitamix blender and highly recommend using a high-powered blender like this to ensure the smoothest, creamiest consistency.
 Also, make sure the blender you’re using is rated for heat.
 Check out our full post on blender soups for more safety tips.

 Why we love this Creamy Vegan Potato Soup recipe: